openbikesensor/portal/README.md

 Check out the [Architecture Documentation](docs/architecture.md) for more details on what parts the whole application is made of.

+This project follows [semantic versioning](https://semver.org).
+Refer to [issue
+#44](https://github.com/openbikesensor/portal/issues/44) for a description of
+what that means for our project and what is considered the public interface.

 ## Clone the Project

 First of all, you must clone this project.
 This project uses submodules,